Compliance monitoring

 Compliance monitoring of your premises will be done during the year by representatives of the Police, the Medical Officer of Health, and Council licensing inspectors.

 These agencies may inspect separately or together.
-The number of visits/inspections that you receive will be based on the type of premises you operate, your history of compliance, and any complaints or concerns expressed by patrons or the public.
+The number of compliance checks that you receive will be based on the type of premises you operate, your history of compliance, and any complaints or concerns expressed by patrons or the public.

-There are two types of monitoring visits: inspections and Controlled Purchase Operations.
+There are two types of monitoring visits: Compliance Checks and Controlled Purchase Operations.

-The agencies will look at a number of things during an inspection, which may be an assessment of all or some of the following:
+The agencies will look at a number of things during a compliance check, which may be an assessment of all or some of the following:

 • Presence of minors